vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

   - name: PeakboardHubAPIFunctions.py
     url: /assets/2025-01-04/PeakboardHubAPIFunctions.py
 ---
-In our [first article](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) about the Peakboard Hub API, we discussed how to get an API key, establish the connection to the Hub, and get information about the boxes that are connected to the hub.
+In our [first article](/Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.html) about the Peakboard Hub API, we discussed how to get an API key, establish a connection to the Hub, and get information about the boxes that are connected to the hub.
 In today's article, we will discuss how to call shared, public functions on a box from the outside.

-Let's assume we're running a third party application, and we need to notify people inside the factory about something.
-In this case, we would call the Peakboard Hub API to let the Hub run a function on the Peakboard application that is running on one or more boxes.
+Let's assume we're running a third party application, and we need to notify people inside our factory about something.
+In this case, we can call the Peakboard Hub API to have the Hub run a function on a Peakboard Box.

 In this article, we will run an alarm on the box and send a parameter that specifies how many seconds the alarm should run for.
-We will also create a second function to check if currently an alarm is displayed.
-That way, we can use it to confirm that the alarm is shown.
+We will also use a second function to check if an alarm is currently displayed.
+That way, we can use it to confirm that the alarm is working properly.

 ## Build the Peakboard application